 On top of video codecs, you're allowed to further shrink video file size via Handbrake settings.
 The common parameter settings used to make video file smaller include video resolution, frame rate and bit rate.
 You can follow the below steps to compress video (720p, 1080p, 4K 8K UHD) with higher compression ratio.
 Certainly, this way comes at the cost of video quality.
 Hence, do not overdo parameter adjustment.
 Well, nonsense aside, let's cut to the chase.

-1. Recommended Quality Settings:
+1. Recommended Handbrake Quality Settings for Compression:

 - 4K 2160p UHD: Constant Quality RF is suggested to range between 22 and 28.

 - 1080p Full HD: RF range: 20 - 24.